Since the turn of the century, Olympic sports disciplines in India have become part of sports lovers.

 PV Sindhu is another professional badminton Player who made her debut in the year 2009.
 She was born on 5th July 1995 and brought up in Hyderabad.

-By becoming the first Indian badminton player to receive a gold medal in the BWF World Championships, PV Sindhu created history on 25 August 2019.
+PV Sindhu made history on August 25, 2019, by becoming the first Indian badminton player to receive a gold medal in the BWF World Championships.

-After Saina Nehwal, Sindhu is the only player who has achieved the 2nd position in badminton.
+Following in the footsteps of Saina Nehwal, Sindhu is the only player to have achieved the 2nd position in badminton.

 Regardless of England championships, everyone acknowledged that Sindhu remains a serious contender in the sport.